aditya-cadbury/Time_Series_Analysis_Project/README.md

 - **Best for**: Business time series with holidays and seasonality
 - **Strengths**: Robust to missing data, handles holidays, easy to use
 - **Limitations**: Less interpretable, requires more computational resources

-## 🤝 Contributing

-Feel free to contribute to this project by:
-- Adding new forecasting models
-- Improving visualizations
-- Enhancing data loading capabilities
-- Adding new evaluation metrics
-- Improving documentation

-## 📄 License

-This project is open source and available under the MIT License.

-## 🙏 Acknowledgments

-- **Streamlit** for the amazing web framework
-- **Plotly** for interactive visualizations
-- **Statsmodels** for ARIMA/SARIMA implementations
-- **Prophet** by Facebook for the forecasting library
-- **Yahoo Finance** for providing stock data

-## 📞 Support

-If you encounter any issues or have questions:
-1. Check the troubleshooting section above
-2. Review the model documentation
-3. Ensure your data meets the required format
-4. Try with sample data first to verify installation

----

 **Happy Forecasting! 📈✨**